nikolhaas65/pandoc_wrapper/README.md

 ```
 \begin{equation}
 %\label{eq:example_equation}
+\tag{eq:example_equation}
 X = Y + Z
 \end{equation}

 and refer it with (\ref{eq:example_equation})
 ```

-Note the use of "%\label".
-It allows to see equation in the Preview window.
+Note that use of "%\label" allows to see equation in the Preview window.
+Use of \tag{} with same label labels equation on screen.
+It helps to edit.

 Unfortunately (\ref{eq:example_equation}) is visible as (???), however, it is properly shown in pdf.

 Compile file with pandoc_wrapper: